Example of a Red Route II

 Tribe app platform is designed to be a service for secure unconventional single-led parent families to connect with each other and build their TRIBE around their ever evolving families.

-I was a solo designer.
-As a user experience/product designer at Springboard UX Career track program I have worn many hats.
-Not only was I the only qualitative user researcher I was also the designer that led the end-to-end processes while working with users and industry experts in Product Design and within the User Research arena.
+I was a solo designer on this project that I was interested in creating initially for the Bay Area launch.
+I have worn many hats, and led the end-to-end processes while working with end-users and industry experts in Product Design and within the User Research arena.
 While coordinating and leading all facets of design I also was responsible for:

 User task flows and interaction,

-Additionally, I conducted user research using methods such as surveys, interviews, guerilla usability testing and finally two rounds of usability testing with hi-fi prototypes.
+Additionally, I conducted user research using methods such as surveys, interviews, guerrilla usability testing and finally two rounds of usability testing with hi-fi prototypes.

 01 Secondary Research